smithlabcode/-DEPRECATED-amrfinder/README.txt

 SYSTEM REQUIREMENTS:
 ========================================================================
-The amrfinder software will only run on UNIX-like operating systems, and was developed on Linux systems.
-The amrfinder software requires a fairly recent C++ compiler (i.e. it must include tr1 headers). amrfinder has been compiled and tested on Linux and OS X operating systems using GCC v4.1 or greater.
+The amrfinder software will only run on UNIX-type system with GNU Scientific Library (GSL, http://www/gmi/prg/software/gsl) and GNU Compiler Collection (GCC, http://gcc.gnu.org/).
 Also, amrfinder will only run on 64-bit machines.

 INSTALLATION:
 ========================================================================